mvolkmann/blog/src/alpine.md

 Did you forget to add the `x-data` directive on an ancestor element of elements that use other Alpine directives?
+The directives will not be processed without this.

 Did you apply the `x-if` or `x-for` directives to an element other than `template`?
+Those directives can only be applied to `template` elements.

 ## Resources